 At a young and impressionable age, I was offered an exceptional glass of white wine on Christmas Day.
 Upon enquiry, I discovered it was something called “Sauvignon Blanc” – and it was life-changing.
 Now, one of my most anticipated moments every year is choosing a bottle of white that is to be the pinnacle of my festive drinking.

-Christmas gives us an opportunity to uncork something truly superb, and we’re lucky: the seasonal flavours on our December tables flourish alongside a suitable blanc.
-My mind turns instantly to Burgundy; more precisely, this delicious 2018 St Véran from the Bret Bros.
+Christmas gives us an opportunity to uncork something truly superb, and we’re lucky: the seasonal flavours on our December tables flourish alongside a suitable fine white wine.
+My mind turns instantly to premier cru Burgundy; more precisely, this delicious 2018 Fourchame Chablis from Le Domaine d'Henri.
 Or, reward yourself by trying something a little less traditional, which can often be pleasingly gentle on the pocket.

 Take Frédéric Mabileau’s Saumur Blanc from the Loire Valley – an extraordinary wine in its perfect balance of oak, richness and acidity.
-While in Faraone’s Trebbiano d’Abruzzo, the humble grape is transformed into a wine of intrigue and class – a far cry from the pub’s house white.
+While in our Own Gavi di Gavi the humble Cortese grape is transformed into something mouthwateringly zesty and refreshing – a far cry from the pub’s house white.
 But if it’s still the Sauvignon you’re after, there are fewer better places to start than our Own Selection Sancerre from David Sautereau.
 “A white Christmas” has taken on a whole new meaning.

 This Christmas, Michelin-trained chef Stewart Turner will be swapping his classic seafood starter for a seasonal vegetarian dish.
-He shares a decadent recipe for roasted squash with burrata and hazelnuts.
+He shares his pick of white wines to serve, and a decadent recipe for roasted squash with burrata and hazelnuts.

 The recipe: Roast squash with charred cavolo, burrata, hazelnuts and truffle